yang926/PaScaL_TDMA/README.md

 ## Compile
 ### Prerequisites
-Prerequisites to compile PaScaL_TDMAS are as follows:
+Prerequisites to compile PaScaL_TDMA are as follows:
 * MPI
-* fortran compiler (`nvfortran for GPU runs, NVIDIA HPC SKD 21.1 or higher)
+* fortran compiler (`nvfortran` for GPU runs, NVIDIA HPC SKD 21.1 or higher)

 ### Compile and build
 * Build PaScaL_TDMA